Asianadian/simple-db-operations/README.md

 Create database with any name

-Run the query contained in ./dbcreation.txt
+Run the query contained in ./dbcreation.txt in that database

 Replace the following Strings in BasicCRUD.java with your values:
     url,